 With this parameter you can change the indication of the display.

-You can choose if the display should show the actual pulse rate or the electronics temperature.
+You can choose if the display should show the actual pulse rate, the electronics temperature or the percentage value.

 6.3.3 Diagnostics

 Device status

 In this menu item, you can enquire the status of your sensor.
 In normal operation, the sensor displays the message " OK".
 In case of fault, you will find the corresponding fault code here.